 We then delivered the rice and soy protein to the village of Ichngo.
 The Bagmati Rotarians and Roteracts delivered the zinc to the villages later after some serious on-site negotiations regarding distribution!

-Many thank you’s to all who helped and partnered with KIRF to make this Nepal relief trip a success!
+Many thank you’s to all those who helped and partnered with KIRF to make this Nepal relief trip a success!

 P. Mark Kirwin, Esq.